le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

  node[:app][:web_dir]
 {% endhighlight %}

-This all ways will give you the same value from app.web\_dir attribute.
+This always will give you the same value from the app.web\_dir attribute.

-As you can see in recipe code we created 3 directories, created new config for nginx, enabled this config by "nginx\_site" helper (this helper automatically reload nginx) and put "index.html" into server directory.
-After launch command "vagrant provision" you should see this in your browser by url "http://localhost:8085/":
+As you can see in the recipe code we created 3 directories, created a new config for nginx, enabled this config by "nginx\_site" helper (this helper automatically reloads nginx) and put "index.html" into the server directory.
+After the launch command, "vagrant provision", you should see this in your browser with url "http://localhost:8085/":

 <a href="/assets/images/chef/nginx2.png"><img src="/assets/images/chef/nginx2.png" alt="nginx" title="nginx" class="aligncenter" /></a>

 # Ruby Power!

-As you can see in our recipe we created 3 directories by 3 command.
+As you can see in our recipe we created 3 directories by 3 commands.
 Better [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) this code.
 But how to do this?
 Simple!
-This is all Ruby code, so you can use it to do your recipe more powerful (and beautiful, of course):
+This is all Ruby code, so you can use it to make your recipe more powerful (and beautiful, of course):

 {% highlight ruby %}
 package "git"